cornerstone-consulting/INFIODocs/infio-docs.md

     GRANT VIEW SERVER STATE TO [<UserName>];
     ```
 - **Database-Level Permissions**

+  Following permissions must be granted at the database level to enable the user to query relevant system objects and view database state:
    ```sql
     ALTER ROLE [db_datareader] ADD MEMBER [<UserName>];
     GRANT CONNECT TO [<UserName>];